Monday, January 30th, 2017 https://adamkhan.net/rambles/black-on-all-the-president-men

-mid the pillorying and antics of the Trump election I’ve had the quiet feeling that we’ve reached through to a renaissance.
+mid the pillorying and antics of the Trump election, can it be we’ve reached through to a renaissance?
 Of course I had qualms and jitters about Trump being a lurch into authoritarianism, but these were trumped by the despairing thought of Clinton digging the current dysfunction deeper, perhaps irretrievably.
 And because my faith in my own faith in America has been shaken in recent years due to my enthusiasm for the first step of what turned out to be the disastrous Middle East two-step — Bush’s over- then Obama’s subsequent under-reach — I’ve sought deeper corroboration for my excitement.

-The drawback of this steady epic choice is that it can sometimes feel like an exercise or a textbook.
-Conclusions can be tacked on awkwardly at the end of chapters with precious little run-up, often merely repeated without being developed.
+The drawback of this steady epic choice is that the book can sometimes feel like an exercise or a textbook.
+Conclusions can be tacked on awkwardly at the end of chapters with precious little run-up, often merely repeated without being developed, which is deflating.

 And although the numbers of every single election are broken down, there is no visual stage-setting, no trees nor rooms, so that the book lacks effective mnemonics for each president, and any about whom I previously had little notion, such as Tyler or Polk, I still don’t have after putting down the book.
 This is an important failure because part of this book’s value is furnishing a complete overview of the American geo-strategic story.

 And it must be mentioned: there are typos.
 As just one example, on page 226 mention is made of “11,0000 casualties”.
 It’s kind of shocking to see such errors in a book of this pedigree and makes me think Black should have found another publisher.
 I stumbled across about a dozen, so who knows how many more there are.